nigeltroy/discord-bot/README.md

         chmod +x run.sh
         ```

-    - Run the script
+    - Run the script, giving the name of the bot as the argument name.
+For eg.:

         ```bash
-        ./run.sh
+        ./run.sh mega-simp-bot
         ```

 2. Clone the repo and run `main.py` (make sure that Python 3 and pip are installed)